 You may have surgery to diagnose and stage ovarian cancer and to treat it.
 Your surgeon removes tissue and looks at it for signs of cancer.
 The main goal of surgery is to attempt a cure by taking out all of the tumor or tumors.
 Your healthcare provider may remove one or both ovaries and surrounding tissue and lymph nodes.
 Even if the ovarian cancer has spread beyond the ovaries, surgically removing as much of the cancer as possible can give you a better chance for survival.

 This treatment uses medicines to slow the growth of or kill the cancer.
 It also reduces the chance of it coming back.
 Chemo is recommended in most cases, even for early stage disease.
-It may be given intravenously (IV or into a vein) or placed directly into your abdomen (called intraperitoneal or IP chemo).
+It may be given by IV (intravenously).
+Or it may be placed directly into your belly (abdomen).
+This is called IP (intraperitoneal) chemo.

 This treatment uses high-energy X-rays to kill cancer cells.
 It’s rarely used to treat ovarian cancer.
-Healthcare providers use it most often to ease the symptoms of cancer.
-Women getting radiation for ovarian cancer usually have external radiation.
+Healthcare providers use it most often to ease cancer symptoms.
+Women getting radiation for ovarian cancer often have external radiation.
 This type of radiation comes from a machine that directs rays of energy at the tumor from outside of the body.